igorsteinmacher/INF502-Fall2020/assignments/01_git.md

 8. Change back to the `master` branch and change B.py adding the following source code (commit your change to `master`):
 ```
-print 'I know math, look:'
-print 2+2
+print 'hello world!'
 ```

-9. Write a command sequence to merge the `feature-bar` branch into `master` and describe what happened
+9. Write a command sequence to merge the `math` branch into `master` and describe what happened
 ```